Till Family Rock Band

 Some original admission tickets survive, though identity of performance arena is not identified and prices varied according to venue.
 (Examples on right-click to enlarge).

 Since that time I have collected information from various sources in UK and USA.
-The family were one of three who lived in the Lake District and constructed stone notes from rock removed from a valley alongside the mountain known as “Blencathra”.
-The other family instruments known to exist were the Richardson (instrument in good condition exhibited in the Fitz Museum-Keswick) and the Abraham (in private hands and present whereabouts unknown).
-The dating would be from 1870 to1880 for construction.
+The Till family were one of three who lived in the Lake District and constructed stone notes from rock removed from a valley alongside the mountain known as “Blencathra”.
+The Richardson family produced their instrument and played throughout the UK (instrument is in good condition and exhibited in the Keswick Museum / Cumbria).
+The Abraham’s were the last family to have their own instrument but it's whereabouts has never been established.
+The Till’s instrument would date from 1870 to 1880 for construction.
 The instrument consists of a wooden trestle, some 11 or 12 feet long, supported two shelves of stones tuned to give 5 octaves - 65 notes insulated and mounted on straw ropes.
 Wooden hammers covered in leather were used as percussors.
 Individual stones measured from 30ins to 6ins long and up to 3" broad or more.

 Family group with complete instrument.
 Click to enlarge.

-A BBC Radio 4 programme in 2009 compered by the international percussionist Evelyn Glennie featured the instruments in the Keswick and Coniston Museums and the Richardson stones have been played in public at a number of concerts mounted on a modern wooden sounding board.
+A BBC Radio 4 programme in 2006 presented by the international percussionist Evelyn Glennie featured the instruments in the Keswick and Coniston Museums and the Richardson stones have been played in public at a number of concerts mounted on a modern wooden sounding board.

-Till Family Rock Band Crystal Palace ProgrammeIt is recorded that they played 136 performances and recent research has revealed a superb advertisement for their appearances in the main auditorium at Crystal Palace.
+Till Family Rock Band Crystal Palace ProgrammeTheir crowning performances of 136 concerts were at the reconstructed Crystal Palace site at Sydenham in 1881.
+Recent research has revealed a superb advertisement for their appearances in the main auditorium.
 See image on right (click to enlarge).

 1. Owned by a near relative - single octave.

-2. Under care Lancaster Museum - single octave.
+2. Under care Lancaster Maritime Museum - single octave.

 3. Instrument originally presented to John Ruskin who admired the sound of the instrument - this small version is in the Ruskin Museum, Coniston.